Image: Jenny Sabin

 ABOUT THE CCA BIENNIAL

-Building on its long tradition of leading thematic discussions and exhibitions related to issues in the arts from a campus-wide perspective, the Cornell Council for the Arts (CCA) will hold its first ever CCA Biennial -- a two-year platform for engaging the most urgent questions that artists face within culture and life in the 21st century.
+Building on its long tradition of leading thematic discussions and exhibitions related to issues in the arts from a campus-wide perspective, the Cornell Council for the Arts (CCA) has initiated a CCA Biennial -- a two-year platform for engaging the most urgent questions that artists face within culture and life in the 21st century.
 While it has brought critical issues in the arts to the Cornell community in many exhibition formats since its start in 1947, the CCA has established a Biennial to serve as its primary means of bringing faculty and students together around an idea that impacts the visual and performing arts both within and outside of the university.